luiscoco/Aspire-Microservice-PostgreSQL-WithMigrationsToDatabase/README.md

-# How to create with Aspire .NET9 Blazor WebAssambly application consuming a MicroService CRUD PostgreSQL
+# How to create with Aspire .NET9 a MicroService with PostgreSQL

-## 1.
+## 1. Create

 ## 2.